irowebbn/irowebbn.github.io/_posts/2015-01-04-trying-google-code-in.md

 "No," you think to yourself,"I've been fooled into reading this high-school kid just wrote to get a t-shirt from Google, he doesn't care about this stuff at all!"
 Well, that is partly true.
 This post is a response to that task, and it does help me win a t-shirt.
 But this blog post serves as more than that.
 In order to express my gratiude for this task not being marked "beginner", I have turned this in to something more, a call to action for everyone, even those not technically inclined, to contribute to open source, because that's what Google Code-In is about.
 [Open source is really important](http://www.pcworld.com/article/209891/10_reasons_open_source_is_good_for_business.html); nearly every piece of technology you use relies on some open source (you can find the GNU Open Source License on an Apple iPhone), and the best way to show gratitude is to give back to the community.

 So in response to the prompt, I am participating in the Google Code-In because I believe in open source.
-I hope to learn more about programming but also about the communities behind each of these organizations.
+I hope to learn more about programming but also about the communities behind each of these organizations. mariahvillarreal can help me by getting this word out.
+Thank you for giving me this oppertunity, Mariah.
+Now show this to everyone at Sugar Labs.
+Judges at Google, share this to your friends.
+Tweet about it.
+Everyone can get involved in open source.
+I hope this little post helps inspire a few.